TimMarder/rearc-quest/README.md

 ## 📌 Overview

 This project is a complete solution to the [Rearc Data Quest](https://github.com/rearc-data/quest).
-It showcases a robust, production-grade data pipeline deployed via AWS CDK.
+It showcases a data pipeline deployed via AWS CDK.
 The pipeline involves:

 - Programmatic scraping of BLS data (CSV)
 - Fetching JSON from the DataUSA API
-- Storing outputs in Versioned S3 Bucket
+- Storing outputs into a versioned S3 Bucket
 - Triggering downstream analysis via SQS + Lambda
 - Logging computed metrics to CloudWatch
 - Infrastructure fully managed via IaC (AWS CDK)